 Allow 8.5mm when cutting joints.
-Measure or use a batten of this thickness to aid setting out.
+Measure or use a batten of this

 Location bushes are held in position by 'O' rings.
 Insert the smallest end of the bush into the hole by lightly pushing and turning at the same time.
 If the bushes are tight use a lubricant on the 'O' ring.
 Ensure bushes are fully home before use.
 When using jig ensure location bushes do not foul workbench.